 Understanding the synaptic interactions through cell avidity measurements

-An immune (or immunological) synapse is the interface between a cancer and a T cell, which is formed in a highly stable, organized manner.
+An immunological (or immune) synapse is the interface between a cancer and a T cell, which is formed in a highly stable, organized manner.
 This interface can also be formed between cancer cells and other effector cells, such as natural killer cells.
-The immune synapse is composed of all intercellular interactions taking place at the interface between the interacting pair, including TCR clustering, co-receptor binding, cell-cell adhesion proteins and even orientations and valencies (figure 1).
+The immunological synapse is composed of all intercellular interactions taking place at the interface between the interacting pair, including TCR clustering, co-receptor binding, cell-cell adhesion proteins and even orientations and valencies (figure 1).

 Proper formation of the immune synaptic interface is required to initiate T cell activation, achieve sustained proliferation and increase cytokine secretion.
 The essential aspects that shape it are the intrinsic potency of the T cell receptor (TCR) and the molecules present at the binding site, thus making the synaptic structure an important indicator of T cell function and T cell efficacy.